5222,25072

 This is believed to be 25072 & 25207 on May 13th 1984 assisting a charter (see note above).

 On August 11th 25072 was stabled at Northwich.
 On August 17th 25072 was noted westbound at Huddersfield with an empty coaching stock train.
 On August 21st 25072 was noted southbound at Winwick Junction with ICI tanks.
+On the evening of August 23rd 25072 was stabled at Springs Branch.
 The 16.20 Glasgow - Liverpool continued to use Class 25s for the journey south of Preston with 25072 being noted on August 24th.
-On August 28th 25072 was noted passing Kirkham with a lengthy train of passenger stock.
+On August 28th 25072 was noted passing Kirkham with a lengthy train of passenger stock and also this day at Winwick Junction with IC tanks.

 25072 & 25060 were noted at Stafford on September 8th with bogie oxygen tanks.
 On September 19th 25072 worked a Derby - Craigentinny empty coaching stock throughout, returning south light engine.